y-alzahrani/data-visualization-of-football-player-prices/README.md

 1. Players from England, France and Spain are the most expensive.
 2. The most expensive players are attack-oriented.
 3. The market value of players peaks at approximately the age of 24.
 4. There is a tremendous influx of wealth in the Premier League.
-It outsepnt every other major league in Europe in the summer of 2023 by a huge margin.
+It outspent every other major league in Europe in the summer of 2023 by a huge margin.